The virtue of anxiety

 Uhm, excuse me?

 I know how it sounds.
 As if you need or should wish for 30 or more years of anxiety to be able to feel gratitude for life and call upon your virtues.
 But no, that would be cruel and stupid.
-Still I cannot deny the fact that the anxiety experiences in my own life have given me something no one else can have in the exact same way.
-It is no more than logic actually and also applies to you with your own experiences.
-A simple example: I do not only KNOW the difference between wanting to die and escape a horrible life, I also have FELT that difference.
+Still, I cannot deny the fact that the anxiety experiences in my own life have given me something I never would have had in a less anxious life.
+It would be the same with a reversed situation btw.
+A simple example in my case: I do not only KNOW the difference between wanting to die / escape a horrible life or wanting to stay alive and enjoy it, I also have FELT that difference.
 Knowing it and feeling it are not the same.
 I can know you are sad, but I can not feel how you feel it.
 I only can imagine it and come close to feeling it as good as possible (empathy).
 Everyone creates unique mind scapes like this with feelings other persons can not copycat into their own mind.

 An incomplete list of ‘things’/persons/ tools, traits and the afore mentioned virtues I feel grateful for in my case of anxiety is below.
 In random order except the first 2 : -)